-The Sheep Eaters (named after their staple diet), or Tukudeka, lived high in mountain fastnesses favored also by the bighorn sheep they ate.
+The Sheep Eaters (named after their staple diet), or Tukudeka, lived high in mountain fastnesses also favored by the bighorn sheep they ate.
 They were a branch of the Shoshone.
 Both Indians and sheep found a precarious niche in rugged mountain country at higher altitudes.

-Even in winter, like many of the sheep, they sought the windswept slopes at high altitudes where there was little snow and travel was easier, especially on the southern exposures.
+Even in winter, like many sheep, they sought the windswept slopes at high altitudes where there was little snow and travel was easier, especially on the southern exposures.
 Their dwellings were in caves and wickiups in sheltered canyons high in the mountains.
 They used the mountain ridges as routes for travel rather than river valleys like the tribes frequenting lower levels.
 They were expert craftsmen, especially famous for their tremendously powerful compound bows made mainly from laminated bighorn sheep horns.
-These bows were highly sought after trade items with other tribes.
+These bows were highly sought-after trade items with other tribes.
 They are said to have been capable of driving an arrow straight through a buffalo.

-Sadly, the advent of the white man and his diseases like small pox decimated the Sheep Eaters.
-At about the same time diseases brought in by domestic sheep nearly wiped out the bighorn sheep herds and the surviving Indians had to move to the Wind River Indian Reservation where they sought refuge with their Shoshone cousins.
+Sadly, the advent of the white man and his diseases like smallpox decimated the Sheep Eaters.
+At about the same time, diseases brought in by domestic sheep nearly wiped out the bighorn sheep herds, and the surviving Indians had to move to the Wind River Indian Reservation, where they sought refuge with their Shoshone cousins.